SuperTuck/blissperflib/README.md

 **fnc\_split:** (the first black sheep found)
 `fnc\_split` is the first function replacment, implemented in this library (`blissperflib.dll`).

-It is **more then 100 times faster!!!** then the related .sqf code,
+It is **more then 100 times faster!!!** then the related .sqf code.
-so this replacement will realy relax your server ressources.

 If you have a big server with 30+ players, such optimization is noticeable for you and your players.

 If you only want use this library function just do the following: